HELLIAN/CODAPI/README.md

  End points for Call Of Duty Squads

 CODGame -
- End points for Call Of Duty
+ End points for Call Of Duty Game and User Data